-- 1. Have at all times a valid passport (except Canadians who travel by land). - 2.
+- 1. Have at all times a valid passport. - 2.
 Come directly to Andrews University and attend the school that issued the I-20 for at least one complete semester. - 3.
-Continue to carry a full course of study. - Leave the United States once the courses for the academic program are completed. - Apply through the International Student Services office for a new I-20 if it is desired to change programs or to continue for another academic level within the same school. - 6.
+Continue to carry a full course of study. - 4.
+Leave the United States once the courses for the academic program are completed, unless the student applies for a work permit (F-1 OPT, J-1 Academic Training). - 5.
+Apply through the International Student Services office for a new I-20 if it is desired to change programs or to continue for another academic level within the same school. - 6.
 Keep the I-20 (F-1) or DS2019 (J-1) updated at all times. - 7.
 Maintain a legal work permit (on- or off-campus according to USCIS regulations).